-Prince Harry sparks laughter from courtroom when questioned about his royal title on witness stand
+Prince Harry 'sparks laughter from courtroom' when questioned about his royal title on witness stand

-The Prince garnered laughs from the courtroom
+The prince garnered laughs from the courtroom, apparently

 Prince Harry is currently embroiled in a lawsuit with Associated Newspapers Limited and has attended High Court in London this week, where he testified on the witness stand against the publishers.